arhamkac/MissionSakhi/README.md

 ---

-## 🛤️ Roadmap

-* **🤖 AI-powered support chatbot:** An intelligent assistant to provide immediate support and resources.
-* **📱 Mobile App version:** Dedicated iOS and Android applications for a native experience.
-* **🌍 Multi-language support:** Expanding accessibility to users worldwide.
-* **🏢 Verified organizations for complaint redressal:** Partnering with professional organizations to handle serious complaints.
-* **🎥 Voice & video support in chat:** Enhancing communication with richer media options.

----

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.